4 Things to Know About Remote Patient Monitoring Reimbursement

 4. CMS Guidelines for Remote Patient Monitoring

-To reduce the likelihood of claims denials and avoid scrutiny of your billing practices, you must understand the CMS guidelines for remote patient monitoring.
+To reduce the likelihood of claims denials and avoid potential scrutiny of your billing practices, you must understand the CMS guidelines for remote patient monitoring.

 • Patients must consent — in writing or verbally — to receiving RPM services.